Medicaid Program Integrity

 The Kansas Department of Health and Environment Division of Health Care Finance maintains a list of providers whose Medicaid provider agreement has been terminated.
 Providers listed are not allowed to receive reimbursement for Medicaid services in any capacity.
 Refer to KAR 30-5-60 for the reasons a provider's participation may be terminated.
 This list is not updated on a schedule, but it is updated as needed.
 This is the most current and up-to-date version.

-For inquires specific to the termination list email [email protected].
+For inquires specific to the termination list email the Health Care Finance Program.

 Visit the LEIE and SAM for a complete listing of those individuals excluded from receiving reimbursement for Medicaid services.
 If an individual is on the LEIE or SAM they are not allowed to receive reimbursement for Medicaid services in any capacity even if they are not on this terminated provider list maintained by DHCF.